I don’t often admit this, but I was a picky eater as a child and young adult. For some reason, I did not like soup (I think it was the texture?).

 - ½ cup heavy cream

-- Croutons, fried sage, pomegranate arils, olive oil, goat cheese
+- Croutons, fried sage, pomegranate arils, olive oil, goat cheese (all optional)

 - Preheat oven to 425 degrees.
 Line baking sheet with parchment paper.